← Back to Recipes

 Servings

 While fruit does contain natural sugars, the fiber content in whole fresh fruit significantly slows glucose absorption compared to fruit juices or dried fruits.
-The key to keeping this dessert blood sugar friendly is portion control and strategic pairing.
-This recipe includes Greek yogurt as an essential component to provide protein and fat that significantly blunts the glycemic impact.
+Pineapple has a GI of approximately 66 and mango around 51, making them moderate-GI fruits that require careful portion control.
+The key to keeping this dessert blood sugar friendly is strict portion control (no more than 1 cup grilled fruit per serving), strategic pairing with protein and fat, and sweetener substitution.
+This recipe includes Greek yogurt as an essential component—not optional—to provide protein and fat that significantly blunts the glycemic impact.
 The combination of fruit fiber, acetic acid from balsamic vinegar, and protein creates a more gradual glucose release.

 Blood Sugar Impact